Growing beautiful peonies

 How to shop for peonies

 In spring you'll find potted peonies in garden centers.
 While the selection is usually pretty limited you can get them in the ground as soon as you get them home.
-Mail-order nurseries have enough cultivars to make your head spin, and these usually come bare-root in the fall and look like the one in the photo above.
+Mail-order nurseries have enough cultivars to make your head spin, and these usually come bare-root in the fall and look like the one in the photo below.
 You can plant them anytime before the ground freezes.

 According to Roy Klehm, retired nursery owner and long-time peony breeder, before you order, ask how many eyes the plant has (eyes are the pink buds sprouting on the roots).
 Getting one with at least three to five eyes is the optimum size for a peony to adapt to new situations.
 Plants may flower the first spring but those blooms are usually small.
 They’ll become full sized in about three years.